ChenyuGAO-CS/Variation-Transformer/README.md

 ```
 pip install -r requirements.txt
 ```

-To test/train the fast-Transformer model, you will also need to install:
+If you are interested in testing/training the fast-Transformer model, you will also need to install:
 ```
 pip install pytorch-fast-transformers==0.4.0
 ```

 ## Reproducing Results
-To generate variations using models trained by us, please visit [this page](https://github.com/ChenyuGAO-CS/Variation-Transformer-Data-and-Model) to download corresponding models and datasets.
+To generate variations using models trained by us, please visit [this page](https://github.com/ChenyuGAO-CS/Variation-Transformer-Data-and-Model) to download corresponding models and datasets, and store them in corresponding folders (e.g., we store models in ```'./trained_models/'``` folder, and datasets in ```'./dataset/'``` folder).

 We will show examples of how to use a model trained on the POP909-TVar dataset to generate a variation below.

 Please change ```--lm``` and ```--input``` if you would like to try models trained on the VGMIDI-TVar dataset or other themes as input.

 ### 1. Generate a variation by using the Variation Transformer
 Run the script ```gen_VaTr_var_user_input.py``` from the ```workspace``` folder.